Engage and Revive the Underperformers

 The behaviors and actions of the underperformers are just the tip of the iceberg.
 If you don’t address the entirety of the issue, it could blow out of proportion for both you and the organization.

-There are a number of ways to help manage and assist under performers to meet organisational working conditions.
-These are just some suggestions that will work in most cases; ensure that they fit with your organisation’s goals and compatibility.
+There are a number of ways to help manage and assist underperformers to meet organizational working conditions.
+These are just some suggestions that will work in most cases; ensure that they fit with your organization’s goals and compatibility.

-A commonly used method is utilising the SMART objectives approach; where you set up “Specific” objectives, “Measurable” indicators of performance, “Agreed” responsibility and roles, “Realistic” achievements and “Timely” results.
-This approach is more organisational based and will involve the managers making it clear what is expected and that every employees know what is required from them.
+A commonly used method is utilizing the SMART objectives approach; where you set up “Specific” objectives, “Measurable” indicators of performance, “Agreed” responsibility and roles, “Realistic” achievements and “Timely” results.
+This approach is more organizational based and will involve the managers making it clear what is expected and that every employees know what is required from them.